Database provides access to vital quality-controlled observations

 NCEI supports the Surface Ocean CO₂ Atlas (SOCAT), a synthesis activity for quality-controlled, surface ocean CO₂ observations by the international marine carbon research community.
 SOCAT is key for the quantification of the ocean carbon sink and ocean acidification as well as for the evaluation of ocean biogeochemical models.

+NCEI provides access to the SOCAT database through the NCEI Ocean Carbon Data System (OCADS).
 SOCAT data are publicly available, discoverable, and citable.
 The data collection is available as downloadable individual dataset files, as regional and global synthesis files, and as gridded files.
-The SOCATv2022 database has 33.7 million observations from 1957 to 2021 for the global oceans and coastal seas.
-More than 6 million calibrated sensor observations are also available.
+The SOCAT database has over 38 million observations from 1957 to 2023 for the global oceans and coastal seas.
+More than 8 million calibrated sensor observations are also available.

-NCEI provides access to the SOCATv2022 database through the NCEI Ocean Carbon Data System (OCADS).
-The OCADS collection is an ocean carbon data repository created to support regional to global ocean carbon cycling and ocean acidification research.
+SOCAT is just one part of NCEI’s OCADS collection, an ocean carbon data repository created to support regional to global ocean carbon cycling and ocean acidification research.
 The OCADS project is funded by the NOAA Ocean Acidification Program (OAP), the Global Ocean Monitoring and Observing Program (GOMO), and NCEI.